Lutetium-Vanadium/Music-Flutter/README.md

 ### IOS

 The app was built with an android testing device and so it may not function fully as intended in ios.
 In general the UI will look and work the same, but platform specific things like notifications may not.
-For example, android allows for notifications to show while the app is open, but for ios does not.
+For example, android allows for notifications to show while the app is open, but ios does not.